 This is where many stores get tripped up.
 Some questions look operational but are actually purchase-critical.

-• "Do you ship to Germany?" may be a support question, but it can still decide the sale.
+| "Do you ship to Germany?" | Support | Often sales — it can decide the sale |

 That means your FAQ automation should not live in a silo.
 It should connect to product discovery and pre-purchase guidance wherever possible.